Above: A selection of Queensland, Cuban, and Javanese sugar cane railway (tramway) models.

 The freelance modeller, on the other hand, uses similar information to create a scene that is representative of the industry/era.
 Locomotives, rolling stock, structures, scenery, other details and operating procedures will be typical of the time and place but may include, for example, models from more than one mill if they contribute to the representation.

-Capricorn Sugar Rail Museum, for example, is based on a fictitious mill in an area where the sugar industry disappeared many decades ago.
+Capricorn Sugar Rail Museum, for example, is based on a fictitious mill in an area where the sugar industry disappeared over a century ago.
 Some equipment is based on a specific prototype, other are more generic:

--- The Jenbach locomotive (image below) is based on a particular locomotive and has been painted as it was in operation.
+-- The Jenbach locomotive (image right) is based on a particular locomotive and has been painted as it was in operation.

 The term 'kitbashing' refers to the process of modifying a commercial model kit to become a different model.
 This can be as simple as changing the roofing material on a structure to resemble corrugated iron instead of shingles, or as complex as modifying a locomotive kit to represent a model from a totally different era or different wheel arrangement.